-Another difference between these quantifiers is that while batzuk can be used to make reference to a set of just two members of whatever the NP denotes, the other two seem to necessarily make reference to a bigger plurality.
+Another difference between these quantifiers is that while batzuk can be used to make reference to a set of just two members of whatever the NP denotes, zenbait seems to necessarily make reference to a bigger plurality.

-- (8) a.
-Lagun batzuk etorri dira, Martxel eta Unax hain zuzen ere. friend some-abs come aux.pl Martxel and Unax so correctly too 'Some friends have come, precisely Martxel and Unax.' - b. \Zenbait lagun etorri dira, Martxel eta Unax hain zuzen ere. some friend-abs come aux.pl Martxel and Unax so correctly too 'Some friends have come, precisely Martxel and Unax (intended)' - c. \Hainbat lagun etorri dira, Martxel eta Unax hain zuzen ere. some friend-abs come aux.pl Martxel and Unax so correctly too
+- (7) a.
+Lagun batzuk etorri dira, Martxel eta Unax hain zuzen ere. friend some-abs come aux.pl Martxel and Unax so correctly too 'Some friends have come, specifically Martxel and Unax.' - b. \Zenbait lagun etorri dira, Martxel eta Unax hain zuzen friend-abs come aux.pl Martxel and Unax so correctly too 'Some friends have come, specifically Martxel and Unax (intended)'